 Since 1948, the Southern Regional Education Board (SREB) has strived to improve public education by working with influential policymakers, education agency officials, and legislatures to create better policies that lead to an increase in college completion and professional success for graduates.
 The SREB also conducts ongoing research, analyzes data, and provides public reports for current issues.

 Out-of-state students considering a degree in West Virginia may qualify for tuition breaks through the SREB’s Academic Common Market and Electronic Campus program.
 This program provides students access to in-state tuition when programs do not exist in a student’s state of residence.
 The Academic Common Market and Electronic Campus do not provide assistance for professional degrees, including medicine, pharmacy, dentistry, optometry, and law.
 Students must meet the academic requirements of the college program they apply to, which may include additional stipulations, including full-time enrollment or a higher minimum GPA.

 The SREB member states include Alabama, Arkansas, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia, and West Virginia.

 Best Online Colleges in West Virginia

 Below, you will find our rankings of the best online four-year programs in West Virginia.
-Our profiles look at how schools approach online education and then list out their services for distance students and their popular, fully online degrees.
-After reviewing the best online schools in WV, explore our state resources, like a database of every college and university in West Virginia or our index of popular in-state scholarships.
+Our profiles look at how schools approach online education and then lists their services for distance students and their most popular, fully online degrees.
+After reviewing the best online schools in West Virginia, explore our state resources, like a database of every college and university in West Virginia or our index of popular in-state scholarships.

 |Rank||School Name||School Logo||City||Cost||Address & Contact Info||School Links||Acclaim for Online Programs||School Description|